respoke/respoke/README.md

 Tests currently cannot run outside of our internal development infrastructure.

 ### Compilation
-Transporter uses CommonJS to manage its dependencies, and the [Webpack](http://webpack.github.io/) module bundler to bundle the library.
+Respoke.js uses CommonJS to manage its dependencies, and the [Webpack](http://webpack.github.io/) module bundler to bundle the library.
 To create the bundled and minified library suitable for distribution, you can run